-Compared to the rest of the Washington D.C. market, the Taylor Run region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Taylor Run submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have come on the market, which means new listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 200% of the available space in the Taylor Run are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 7 listings have been listed, which means leases are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 143% of the office spaces in the Taylor Run are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,520 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are approximately 6 floors.
+Even though the median size is 4,250 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are approximately 6 floors.
 Most buildings in this market were built in 1987 and are Class A.